mary-perret-1986/kerry-perret.github.io/content/posts/0-blogging_a-brand-new-start.md

   - "Object-emojis" (when not conveying bad connotations) can be used, if and only if they are explicit enough.
 - Another way to further constraint style is to embrace a more consensual / universal style of writing, communication is unique to each individual but there are still some common grounds that are widely shared across people around the world.

-Some might argue that this is a very robotic tone, devoided of all interests, etc. but the premise I have in mind here is to find a way for myself to be more productive and "ship" posts, timely.
+Some might argue that this is a very robotic tone, devoid of all interests, or even humanity.
+But it is good to remind myself that the premise to keep in mind here is for me to find a way to become more productive and simply "ship" posts more frequently.

 ### Checksum: the Key Takeaways Section